OutSystems/docs-odc/src/eap/integration-with-systems/external-databases/intro.md

     * Click Apply to all stages to use the same connection information in all stages.
     * Select the stage name to use connection information for a single stage.

+You can use stored procedures as custom code (C#) to integrate complex database operations directly into your apps.
+For more information, refer to [Supporting stored procedure in ODC](../../building-apps/external-logic/stored-procedure.md).

 ## Select entities for use in an app